LeeMorinUCF/QMB6358F21/demo_03_version_control/README.md

 There are three methods for accessing GitHub.
-Each has its merits and suitable applications but, as is typical, there is a trad-off between simplicity and functionality.
+Each has its merits and suitable applications but, as is typical, there is a trade-off between simplicity and functionality.
 In particular, the three main approaches are outlined below:
-* *Through a Web Browser:* This is simple to user for beginning users, since it uses the point-and-click interface in a browser.
+* *Through a Web Browser:* This is a simple method for beginning users, since it uses the point-and-click interface in a browser.
   The downside is that it is not scalable, in that each file must be uploaded manually, one at a time.